-1.1 In accordance with statutory procedures, a review of this policy will take place every 3 years, to take into account information collated over a period of time, coupled with the outcomes of initiatives relating to gambling at central and local government level.
+1.1 1.1 In accordance with statutory procedures, a review of this policy will take place every 3 years, to take into account information collated over a period of time, coupled with the outcomes of initiatives relating to gambling at central and local government level.
 The policy may also be subject to minor amendments from time to time, for example, when there are changes to relevant legislation; when this is necessary, changes will be authorised by the head of Regulatory Services, in consultation with the Chairman of the Licensing Committee.

-1.2 Nothing in this Statement of Principles will:

-- a) Undermine the right or any person to apply under the Act for a variety of permissions and have the application considered on its own merits; or, - b) Override the right of any person to make representations on any application or seek a review of a licence or permit where they are permitted to do so under the Act.

-The starting point in determining applications will be to grant the application with only mandatory and default conditions, so long as this can be achieved in a manner which is:

-- a) In accordance with any relevant code of practice issued by the Gambling Commission; - b) In accordance with any relevant guidance issued by the Gambling Commission; - c) Reasonably consistent with the licensing objectives; and - d) In accordance with the Licensing Authority's Statement of Principle.

-1.3 Licensing authorities are however, able to exclude default conditions and also attach others, where it is believed to be appropriate.
+- 1.2 1.2 Nothing in this Statement of Principles will: - a) Undermine the right or any person to apply under the Act for a variety of permissions and have the application considered on its own merits; or, - b) Override the right of any person to make representations on any application or seek a review of a licence or permit where they are permitted to do so under the Act. - 1.3 The starting point in determining applications will be to grant the application with only mandatory and default conditions, so long as this can be achieved in a manner which is: - a) In accordance with any relevant code of practice issued by the Gambling Commission: - b) In accordance with any relevant guidance issued by the Gambling Commission; - c) Reasonably consistent with the licensing objectives; and - d) In accordance with the Licensing Authority's Statement of Principle. - 1.4 1.3 Licensing authorities are however, able to exclude default conditions and also attach others, where it is believed to be appropriate. - 1.5 1.4-It is appreciated that as per the Gambling Commission's guidance for local authorities "moral or ethical objections to gambling are not a valid reason to reject applications for premises licences" and, in addition to this, unmet demand is not a criterion for a licensing authority. - 1.6 1.5 Three Rivers District Council has consulted widely upon this statement before finalising and publishing it.

-Comment [LF7]: Wording made more robust and clearer

-1.4 It is appreciated that as per the Gambling Commission's guidance for local authorities "moral or ethical objections to gambling are not a valid reason to reject applications for premises licences" and, in addition to this, unmet demand is not a criterion for a licensing authority.

-1.5 Three Rivers District Council has consulted widely upon this statement before finalising and publishing it.
 A full list of those consulted is at Appendix 1.
-Copies of this consultation version are in Three Rivers House and on the Council website.

-1.6 The overriding principle is that all applications and the circumstances prevailing at each premises will be considered on its own individual merits.
+Copies of this consultation version are available on the Councils' website. - 1.7 1.6-The overriding principle is that all applications and the circumstances prevailing at each premises will be considered on its own individual merits.
 When applying these principles, the Licensing Authority will consider, in the light of relevant representations, whether exceptions should be made in any particular case.

-The final policy has been considered by Full Council and will be published on our Three Rivers District Council website, as well as being available in Three Rivers House.
+1.8 The final policy has been considered by Full Council and will be published on our Three Rivers District Council website, as well as being available in Three Rivers House, on request.

-2. Licensing objectives
+2 2.
+Licensing objectives